jbisetto/free-genai-bootcamp-2025/song-vocabulary/QA_TESTING_SUMMARY.md

 # QA Testing Summary: Song Vocabulary App

-**Date:** March 7, 2025
+**Date:** March 8, 2025
 **Author:** QA Engineering Team
-**Version:** 1.1.0
+**Version:** 1.2.0

 ## Executive Summary

 After conducting a comprehensive quality assurance assessment of the Song Vocabulary App, I am pleased to report that the application demonstrates a **high level of test coverage and reliability**.
 The testing suite encompasses unit tests for all components, integration tests for component interactions, and agent tests for the main workflow.

-The recent addition of a **SQLite-based caching system with compression** for lyrics retrieval has further enhanced the application's performance, reliability, and offline capabilities.
-This feature has been thoroughly tested and integrated into the existing test suite.
+The application now features a **vocabulary caching system** (JSON-based file storage).
+This feature has been thoroughly tested and integrated into the existing test suite, significantly enhancing the application's performance, reliability, and offline capabilities.

 Based on our assessment, the application is **production-ready** with a test coverage rating of approximately **90%**.
 The codebase demonstrates robust error handling, clear separation of concerns, and comprehensive test coverage of core functionality.